shubhamivane/AnkitParkhi/Research.md

 ## Introduction
-If we look at the global footwear market, industry trends and forecasts predict that the market will grow by 12.83 percent year-on-year by 2028.
+<p style="text-align: justify">If we look at the global footwear market, industry trends and forecasts predict that the market will grow by 12.83 percent year-on-year by 2028.
 Changing lifestyles, growing economies have boosted the demand for footwear globally.
 There has also been a massive shift in consumer perspectives regarding footwear.
-Consumers no longer look at shoes and footwear to serve just function but are now gradually moving towards footwear for fashion.
+Consumers no longer look at shoes and footwear to serve just function but are now gradually moving towards footwear for fashion. </p>

 India is the second largest global producer of footwear after China, accounting for 11.63% of global footwear production of 17.7 billion pairs.
 India produces 2065 million pairs of different categories of footwears.